XanaduAI/strawberryfields/doc/development/migration_guides.rst

-``strawberryfields.api.Job`` has been replaced with an equivalent `XCC Job <https://xanadu-cloud-client.readthedocs.io/en/stable/api/xcc.Job.html>`_ counterpart.
+``strawberryfields.api.Job`` has been replaced with an equivalent `XCC Job <https://xanadu-cloud-client.readthedocs.io/en/stable/api/xcc.Job.html>`_ class.
 This will affect the object returned when running an asynchronous job on the ``RemoteEngine``.
 Any code that uses the ``Job`` object returned by an asynchronous run will need to be adapted to work with the new :class:`xcc.Job`.